Pushp-Kharat1/PkBoost/CONTRIBUTING.md

 ## License

-By contributing to PKBoost, you agree that your contributions will be licensed under the GPL-3.0 License.
+By contributing to PKBoost, you agree that your contributions may be licensed under the terms of:

+- GNU General Public License v3.0 or later (GPL-3.0-or-later), OR
+- Apache License, Version 2.0

+This allows PKBoost to remain dual-licensed.

 ---